apptreesoftware/crossfire/crossfire_flutter/README.md

 # crossfire_flutter

-Cross-platform firebase API for Flutter
+Cross-platform APIs for Firebase.

-## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-For help on editing package code, view the [documentation](https://flutter.io/developing-packages/).
+see the [project page](http://github.com/apptreesoftware/crossfire) for usage examples